New talent, new work

 It's time to meet the mentees for SEEN Lewisham, our festival celebrating cultural diversity from Lewisham Council, Broadway and Nouveau Riche.

-Each mentee recieves a grant and bespoke mentoring from leading practicioners at IRIE! dance theatre, Powerhouse Music & Vocals and Nouveau Riche, culminating in public shows at Broadway Theatre, Catford this October.
+Each mentee recieves a grant and bespoke mentoring from leading practicioners at Powerhouse Music & Vocals, Nouveau Riche and Theophilus O. Bailey, culminating in public shows at Broadway Theatre, Catford this October.

 MUSIC